Back to the Egg: Reception

 Back to the Egg received predominantly negative reviews on release; author Alan Clayson writes of the album receiving "a critical mauling as vicious as that for London Town".
 In an especially unfavourable critique for Rolling Stone magazine, Timothy White described it as "the sorriest grab bag of dreck in recent memory" and lamented that none of the songs were "the least bit fleshed out", with the listener instead given "an irritating display of disjointed images and unfocused musical snapshots".
 After opining that, since 1970, "this ex-Beatle has been lending his truly prodigious talents ... to some of the laziest records in the history of rock & roll", White wrote: "Who, one felt compelled to ask, is in charge here?
 Back to the Egg provides the final, obvious answer: no one."
+In Sounds magazine, Tony Mitchell called all of the songs easily forgettable and the music "complacent and formula-ridden".

+According to Allan Kozinn and Adrian Sinclair, many critics considered the variety of musical styles "diffuse" rather than "varied".
+Record Mirrors Ronnie Gurr called the album "a tremendously muddled lucky bag of half-baked concepts" that lacked "strong direction" and "instant classics".
 Village Voice critic Robert Christgau said of McCartney and the new Wings album: "When he's on, Paulie's abundant tunefulness passes for generosity.
 Here he's just hoping something will stick."
 In Melody Maker, Ray Coleman wrote that McCartney "seems to be on a treadmill of banality".
 Coleman described "Rockestra Theme" and "So Glad to See You Here" as "creditable, rolling, raunchy and at least efficient, with Paul's voice at its rocking best on the last named track", but concluded: "This album gets Wings nowhere ..."
-Billboards reviewer gave Back to the Egg "Spotlight" status (meaning "the most outstanding new product of the week's releases and that with the greatest potential for top of the chart placement") and commented: "The music features typical McCartney fare of late with nothing here that will distinguish it as one of his classics.
-The arrangements, though, are interesting, encompassing a variety of styles."
+In The New York Times, John Rockwell did not find Wings' punk experiments persuasive: "Punk is... about passion [...] an intermittent quality in Mr. McCartney's pop confections.
+Here the pop is less shiny and smooth, but there isn't much real emotion to compensate."